Best Burgers in Colorado Picked by Locals: Ski Resort Edition

 Telluride: Smugglers Brewpub

 Smugglers Brewpub has treated Telluride residents and guests for over 20 years.
 This casual spot welcomes everyone to kick back while filling up on their favorites.
 Located on South Pine Street, Smugglers uses locally sourced ingredients and works with area farmers and producers.

 The burgers: All burgers are made with Meyer Ranch Beef and served on a brioche bun.
 Guests have four options, and all rank as must-tries.
 Smugglers has classic cheeseburgers, or try the triple green chili, house-smoked bacon or white truffle wild mushroom.
 Kids can order their own beef slider with fries.

 Picked by: Robin Farquharson, iTrip Vacations Vail-Beaver Creek

-Located a few miles west of the Vail Ski Resort, Larkburger in Edwards specializes in gourmet burgers.
+Located a few miles west of Vail Ski Resort, Larkburger in Edwards specializes in gourmet burgers.
 Their process pairs juicy burgers with toppings and signature sauces for lunch and dinner.
-Larkburger uses locally sourced ingredients and has been featured by USA Today and Eater Denver for having some of the best burgers in the Vail area.
+Larkburger uses locally sourced ingredients and has been featured by USA Today and Eater Denver for some of the best burgers in Vail, Colorado.

 The burgers: Diners have six burger options made with chicken, Angus beef, turkey, portabella mushroom or tuna.
 Its signature burger – Larkburger – features black Angus beef with traditional toppings and house sauce.
 The truffle burger also has a beef patty but is topped with truffle aioli.
 Or try ahi tuna steak and wasabi-ginger sauce.
 Kids also have little options of Larkburger, turkey or chicken, complete with their favorite sides.

 After digging into the best burgers in Colorado, read about more Colorado destinations and travel tips.